20 Best Practices for eCommerce Conversion Optimization

 eCommerce Conversion Optimization, alternately known as conversion rate optimization (CRO), is a practice aimed at refining the online shopping journey to boost specific key performance indicators (KPIs) related to sales and acquisition.

-[noun]/ē • kom • ərs • kən • vər • ZHən • aap • tuh • muh • zay • shn/CRO practices are applied across myriad touchpoints.
-Everything from landing pages to product category listings plays a part, all with the goal of guiding more customers through checkout.
+[noun]/ē • kom • ərs • kən • vər • ZHən • aap • tuh • muh • zay • shn/

 How to Calculate Your Conversion Rate

-This metric is found by simply dividing your number of successful transactions by the total site visitors, then multiplying that number by 100.
-For example, if your online store attracts 5,000 visitors per day, and achieves 50 sales within that same period, your conversion rate is 1%.
+For example, let’s say your online store attracts 5,000 visitors on a given day, and achieves 50 sales within that same period.
+In that case, your conversion rate is 1%.

 What is a “Good” eCommerce Conversion Rate?